Supporting Mentors with Mentoring Supervision

 Mentors tend to be volunteers who are mentoring for a very small part of their working time and tend to have busy and stressful day jobs.
 In contrast to professional full time coaches, selling the benefits of mentor supervision to part time voluntary mentors can be a harder sell.
 Offering supervision to your mentors is now seen as an essential ingredient of a high quality mentoring programme.

-We work with you to define the level of supervision that is required and look at the stages for mentor development defined by Lis Merrick and Paul Stokes through their practice in mentoring programmes.
+We work with you to define the level of supervision that is required and look at the stages for mentor development (see the 2003 article Mentor Development & Supervision: “A Passionate Joint Enquiry”) developed by Lis Merrick and Paul Stokes through their practice in mentoring programmes.

 The novice mentor